from typing import Tuple, Union

 plots = []

-for i in explanation:
+for i in exp:

-instance_values = explanation[i]["instance_values"]
+instance_values = exp[i]["instance_values"]

-model_prediction = explanation[i]["model_prediction"]
+model_prediction = exp[i]["model_prediction"]

-y_pred_class = np.argmax(model_prediction)
+y_pred_class = int(np.argmax(model_prediction))

 y_pred_name = target_names[y_pred_class]